therekrab/frc-programming-reference/source/advanced/commands.rst

    }

 This is awful.
-Imagine having to add a third step - or run two steps in parallel, making sure both finish before anotother starts.
+Imagine having to add a third step - or run two steps in parallel, making sure both finish before another starts.
 We want to write a really simple command that does three things:

 1. Runs the subsystem's ``executeFirstThing()`` method until the subsystem is